What is bereavement leave?

 How does bereavement leave work?

-No, you do not get paid during bereavement.
-However, some employers may offer paid bereavement leave to employees.
+No, you are not eligible for paid leave.
+However, some employers may offer paid leave to employees.

 What should you include in the bereavement leave policy?

-1. Eligibility: Eligibility criteria for bereavement leave, such as length of employment, should be clearly outlined.
+1. Eligibility: Clearly outline the eligibility criteria for leave such as length of the employment.

 3. Compensatory Time Off: The policy should state whether employees will be compensated for the time off and under what circumstances.